Natural Baby Life logo (480 x 130)

 Can I do balayage at home?

+If you are considering balayage while pregnant but don’t want to drop so much money to do it, you might wonder if you can do it yourself at home.
 Balayage is best left to a professional in a salon, but I don’t blame you trying to avoid the extra expense if you can help it.
+Heck, diapers are expensive too!

 If you are looking for the same look with a more budget-friendly price tag, you can create a similar effect by brushing your dye of choice through your hair before allowing the chemicals to set.

 Just like any time you dye your hair with a baby, the biggest concern is the amount of time the chemicals need to be in your hair for the color to take.
-When you are dyeing your hair, there are several safety precautions that are recommended even when there is not a baby or young child in the house.
+When you are dyeing your hair, there are several safety precautions that are recommended even when there is not a baby or young child in the house:

 • Always wear protective gloves when dyeing your hair